Award at a Glance

 - List of up to five recent papers (with PubMed Central identifiers) highlighting the nominee's recent research.

 Emphasis should be on the nominee's recent work on microvascular physiology and pathophysiology.
-The nominator does not have to be a MCS or APS member.
-Anyone, except members of the selection committee, may submit one nomination or one seconding letter for the Gabor Kaley Lectureship in any given year.
-Do not nominate a person for the same work or achievement for which they have already received a MCS or APS society-level award.
+The nominator does not have to be an APS or MCS member.
+Anyone, except members of the Gabor Kaley Memorial Lectureship Award selection committee, may submit one nomination or one seconding letter for the Gabor Kaley Lectureship Award in any given year.
+Do not nominate a person for the same work or achievement for which they have already received an APS society-level or MCS award.

 Selection Committee